 Introducing Natural Light into a Kitchen Extension

-To include a lighting scheme which is practical but also brings the wow-factor in the evenings.
+To include an artificial lighting scheme which is practical but also brings the wow-factor in the evenings.

 When adding an extension, a lot of your focus and energy will go into making sure the new space is bathed in swathes of natural light.